sukuoru/koha-docker-ubuntu/README.md

-# koha-docker
+# koha-docker-ubuntu
 This is an attempt to make a koha docker image for those who don't want to install gazillions of perl modules in their servers.

 Start the container by:

-* docker run --restart=always -e NO_MEMCACHED=true -v MYLOCALDIR:/var/lib/mysql -e INSTALL_LANG="tr-TR" -p 8081:8081 -p 8080:8080 -d --name koha --cap-add=SYS_NICE --cap-add=DAC_READ_SEARCH ghcr.io/aldemira/koha-docker:main
+* docker compose up

+You will get an error from the container, regarding permissions for mariadb.
+That is when you need to run the chown at the bottom.

 Get get the UI password